top of page

 Huh?

-He blinked, then brought his attention back to his body, noticing the weightlessness of his limbs and the numbness of his face.
+He blinked and brought his attention back to his body, noticing the weightlessness of his limbs and the numbness of his face.
 In a sudden panic, he realized he couldn’t breathe.

 Another wave crashed over him as he gasped for air, sending him flipping and turning into the roaring sea foam.
 But then his feet touched down on a sandy floor, and he stood up.
 The surf was only about knee-deep.
 He wavered back and forth, coughing up water and salt, eventually finding enough balance to pull himself up onto a nearby beach.
 Exhausted, he collapsed onto the cold, soft sand, a welcome relief from the tumultuous sea.

 Lying motionless with his eyes closed, he listened to the waves.
 The foamy water rushed over his legs and then receded, beckoning him back out.
-He was grateful for this beach, or else he would have drowned.
+He was grateful for this beach; otherwise, he would have drowned.

 Wait . . .